ctappy/packer-io-dotnetcore/README.md

 If you add in a ssh key, I believe, digital ocean will change all of the `PasswordAuthentication yes` to `PasswordAuthentication no`.
-To enable sftp ssh into the server edit the last `PasswordAuthentication no` to `PasswordAuthentication yes` in the file `/etc/ssh/sshd_config` and the created sftp user account can log
+To enable sftp ssh into the server edit the last `PasswordAuthentication no` to `PasswordAuthentication yes` in the file `/etc/ssh/sshd_config` and restart `systemctl restart sshd` and the created sftp user account can log

 dotnet core is using a reverse proxy to port 80, phppgadmin is set up on port 81